Willamette National Cemetery

-Willamette National Cemetery is a United States National Cemetery located about 10 mi southeast of the city of Portland, Oregon.
+Willamette National Cemetery is a United States National Cemetery in Portland, Oregon located about 10 mi southeast of downtown.
 Administered by the United States Department of Veterans Affairs, it encompasses 269.4 acre straddling the county line between Multnomah and Clackamas Counties.
 As of 2021, there had been 188,000 interments.
 It is one of three national cemeteries in Oregon (the other two being Roseburg and Eagle Point).
+On July 5, 2016, the cemetery was listed on the National Register of Historic Places.
+The cemetery is built on top of a wide Boring Lava Field cone.

 History

 Plans to create a military cemetery in the Portland area started as early as 1941, and Franklin D. Roosevelt signed a bill to establish a national cemetery, but the necessary money to acquire the land was never allocated.
 Finally, in 1949 the state of Oregon donated 102 acre of land for the establishment of a National Cemetery.
 Construction was completed in 1950, and Willamette National Cemetery was officially opened on December 14 that year.
 The first interment did not take place until 1951.
 In 1952, another 100 acre of land were donated to the cemetery.

 Willamette National Cemetery is a Blue Star Memorial Highway site.